tanaylab/metacells/README.rst

 ``excluded_gene``, ``excluded_cell`` masks
     Excluded genes (and/or cells) are totally ignored by the algorithm (e.g. mytochondrial genes, cells with too few UMIs).

+    Deciding on the "right" list of excluded genes (and cells) is crucial for creating high-quality metacells.
+We rely on the analyst to provide this list based on prior biological knowledge.
+To support this supervised task, we provide the ``excluded_genes`` and ``exclude_cells`` functions which implement "reasonable" strategies for detecting some (not all) of the genes and cells to exclude.
+For example, these will exclude any genes found by ``find_bursty_lonely_genes``, (called ``find_noisy_lonely_genes`` in v0.8).
+Additional considerations might be to use ``relate_genes`` to (manually) exclude genes that are highly correlated with known-to-need-to-be-excluded genes, or exclude any cells that are marked as doublets, etc.

-Currently the 1st step of the processing must be to create a "clean" data set which lacks the excluded genes and cells.
+    Currently the 1st step of the processing must be to create a "clean" data set which lacks the excluded genes and cells (e.g. using ``extract_clean_data``).
+When we switch to ``daf`` we'll just stay with the original data set and apply the exclusion masks to the rest of the algorithm.

 ``select_gene`` mask
     When computing metacells, we only consider the similarity between cells using a select subset of the genes.
 When we